Home

 Steroid injections

 When treating hypertrophic scars, steroid injections may be recommended.
-Dermatologists can inject a steroid solution directly into the scar in order to reduce the size and appearance.
+Dermatologists can inject a steroid solution directly into the scar in order to reduce its size and appearance.

 Steroids also have anti-inflammatory qualities that can reduce the redness and swelling associated with hypertrophic scars.